-SWOT is an acronym that stands for "Strengths, Weaknesses, Opportunities, and Threats."
+SWOT is an acronym for "Strengths, Weaknesses, Opportunities, and Threats."
 Sometimes, it goes by the name "SWOC" instead, as in "Strengths, Weaknesses, Opportunities, and Challenges."

-A SWOT analysis involves looking closely at the factors that help your business succeed, and the factors that can get in the way, so you can build a more effective business plan.
+A SWOT analysis involves looking closely at the factors that help your business succeed and the factors that can get in the way so that you can build a more effective business plan.
 It's a time-honored tool for both for-profit and nonprofit companies.

-Our team has written a number of helpful articles about SWOT analysis for our learning websites.
-Here are some good starting points:
+Our team has written several helpful articles about SWOT analysis for our learning websites.
+Here are some excellent starting points:

 - SWOT Analysis: A Curated List of Our Best Resources

 - Turning Your SWOT Analysis into Actionable Strategies